-He was born in 1959 and active as chaplain in the Onze Lieve Vrouwe Gasthuis (Amsterdam – www.olvg.nl) since 1996.
+He was born in 1959 and active as chaplain in the OLVG, Amsterdam (www.olvg.nl) since 1996.
 From 1979 until 2001 he was a Benedictine of the St Andrew's Abbey in Bruges (Belgium) and there he was ordained a priest in 1988.
 He is now a priest of the Diocese Haarlem-Amsterdam.

 He studied theology in Bruges and Rome.
 His hobbies are organizing and conducting trips, especially to Rome and Italy, to go hiking and listening to classical music.

-In 2008, Siimon and his brother Naatan Haamer organised an ENHCC consultation in Tartu (Estonia), and in 2014 he participated in a consultation in Salzburg and later, 2016, in Debrecen.
+In 2008, Siimon and his brother Naatan Haamer organised an ENHCC consultation in Tartu (Estonia).
+2014 he participated in a consultation in Salzburg, 2016 in Debrecen and 2018 in Blankenberge.

 Siimon is married and he has two children, a son and daughter.
 His hobbies encompass different sport activities, but especially close to his heart is Scouting, which has been his favourite activity for several decades already.

 Margery has not always worked in healthcare chaplaincy.
 She began work as a school teacher in Edinburgh until, after 20 years, illness caused her to give up work.
 It was during several years of incapacity that she felt called into a new line of work.